Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Introduction

 From the holographic side, a classic ultraviolet anchor is the vacuum vector-current two-point function.
 In bottom-up AdS/QCD, the on-shell bulk action reproduces the logarithmic $Q^2$ behavior of the QCD current-current correlator and fixes the bulk gauge coupling~\cite{Erlich:2005qh}.
 In the soft-wall model, the same current is sourced by the bulk-to-boundary propagator of Grigoryan and Radyushkin~\cite{Grigoryan:2007vg}.
-At high energy and small $x$, the closed-string channel is anchored by the BPST graviton trajectory~\cite{Brower:2006ea}, while holographic \DVCS~\! amplitudes have been analyzed in conformal Regge theory by Costa and Djuri\'c and in related work by Brower \textit{et al.}~\cite{Costa:2012cb,Brower:2012mk}.
-The connection between holographic \DVCS/GPD amplitudes and conformal-OPE language, including the open-string sector, was made especially transparent by Nishio and Watari~\cite{Nishio:2014rya}.
+This vacuum matching fixes the non-normalizable current source; it does not by itself fix spin--$j$ source normalizations, trajectory data, or hadronic conformal moments.
+The claim below is that the same current insertion, embedded in the fixed--$j$ hadronic Witten diagram, yields the QCD conformal Wilson-kernel family, while the exchanged-operator normalization and lower conformal moment remain matched or modeled inputs.
+At high energy and small-$x$, the closed-string channel is anchored by the BPST graviton trajectory~\cite{Brower:2006ea}, while holographic \DVCS amplitudes have been analyzed in conformal Regge theory by Costa and Djuri\'c, in related work by Brower \textit{et al.}~\cite{Costa:2012cb,Brower:2012mk}, and on $s$-channel/large-$x$ scalar target in~\cite{Marquet:2010sf}.
+The connection between holographic \DVCS/GPD amplitudes and conformal-OPE language, including the open-string sector, was made especially transparent by Nishio and Watari~\cite{Nishio:2014rya,Nishio:2014eua}.
+Appendix~B, especially Eqs.~(285)--(289) of~\cite{Nishio:2014rya,Nishio:2014eua}, defines the $C_1(\delta,\vartheta)$ AdS integral and rewrites it as the same Gauss-hypergeometric conformal-OPE kernel used below.
 More broadly, graviton-like effective descriptions of \(2^{++}\) tensor mesons have long appeared in AdS/QCD~\cite{Katz:2005ir}, and tensor-meson exchange remains phenomenologically relevant in current hadronic analyses~\cite{Mager:2025pvz}.